-Of course, the name dragon scale is just a fancy term for colors.
+The name “Dragon Scale” is just a fancy term for colors.
 As you probably already know, there are many different types of colorful fish out there.
-But what makes these betta’s unique?
-What makes them special enough that they have an entire category to themselves?
+But what makes this betta unique?
+What makes it special enough that it has an entire category to itself?

 Well, the answer to that question lies in the name.
-Their scales give them a shimmering, iridescent look, with beautiful shades of blue and purple.
+This betta’s scales gives it a shimmering, iridescent look, with beautiful shades of blue and purple.
 Also, it has long, flowing “streamers” that give the fish an elegant look.

 Dragon Scale Betta-Overview

 |Dragon Scale Betta Info|

 |Size||2.5 -3 inches|